 - In the episode "Mr. Cool" Ricky shows off his "coolness" by wearing Sunglasses at Night and moonwalking.

-- Quantum Leap: In one episode Sam the time traveller teaches a five-year-old Michael Jackson to moonwalk.
+- Quantum Leap: In the season one episode "Camikazi Kid," Sam the time traveller (leaped into the role of a teenager in 1961) demonstrates the moonwalk for a five-year-old Michael Jackson.

 - Jackson didn't perform the moonwalk often in his music videos.
 "Smooth Criminal" from Bad is the most notable exception.